codepr/codepr.github.io/_posts/2025-01-01-dogfight-server-elixir.md

 won't really block.
 To be noted that the registration of a new player, performs a call and a cast.
 That because we want to make sure the state is updated before spawning the ship for the new player.
-Also there is no check yet for alreay existing ships, disconnections and reconnections etc. It's pretty simple and straight-forward.
+Also there is no check yet for already existing ships, disconnections and reconnection etc. For all the unexpected cases we just log error or crash, it will be for a second pass to actually clean up and harden the code.
+It's pretty simple and straight-forward.

 ## The game state